 I must admit, when I first found out that Classical Education placed a high premium on learning Latin, I balked.
 No, I was downright turned off by the idea.
-I loved the focus classical educators put on memory work and reading great literature from a young age.
-But Latin?
+I have always loved the focus that classical education puts on both memory work and on reading great literature from a young age.
+But learning Latin?
 No thanks.

 Like the information addict that I am, I had to do some reading about why so many leaders in the classical sphere insisted learning Latin was imperative.
 So below, for your reading pleasure, I’ve listed the reasons that convinced this language-phobic Mom to add Latin to our school schedule (with the help of Dwane Thomas and Visual Latin as well as our homeschool co-op).

-- English Vocabulary – Latin improves your vocabulary and helps you understand the English language.
-About 60% of all English words derive from Latin, and 90% of English words with more than 2 syllables have a Latin root!
-Just a few weeks ago I had a conversation that referenced octuplets.
+- English Vocabulary – Learning Latin improves your vocabulary and helps you understand the English language.
+Did you know that approximately 60% of all English words derive from Latin, and that 90% of English words with more than 2 syllables have a Latin root!
+Just a few weeks ago, I had a conversation that referenced octuplets.
 Bradley, my 8-year-old, said “Wow!
 That’s a lot of babies Mom.”
 I asked him, “Do you know how many babies that is?”
 And he responded, “Yeah, 8.”
 I said, “How do you know that?”
 And he casually stated, “You know octo in Latin is 8, Mom.”
-Sweet, at just 8 years old Latin is already helping him with his English vocabulary!
+Sweet, at just 8 years old, learning Latin is already helping my child with his English vocabulary!